Errennerbk/Errennerbk/README.md

 <h1 align="center">Hi 👋, I'm Eren ERBEK</h1>
 <h3 align="center">A passionate backend developer from Turkey</h3>
 <p>
 A computer programming graduate who is currently immersed in an intensive training program at Ecole 42, with the goal of becoming a proficient software engineer.
-My insatiable appetite for learning drives me to delve into new languages and technologies.
+My insatiable appetite for learning drives me to delve into new languages and technologies.</p>

-I view coding as an art form, where each project serves as a canvas for my creative problem-solving abilities.
-With experience in social media management, I've honed my skills in fostering engaging online communities and delivering content that resonates.

-Working both independently and within teams brings me joy, as I believe diverse perspectives enrich the final outcomes.
-My passion lies in delving into algorithms, data structures, and software design, while also immersing myself in frontend and backend development.

-I am committed to writing clean, readable code that aims to deliver user-friendly and effective solutions.
-My GitHub repository showcases a variety of projects that demonstrate my application of newly acquired languages and technologies.

-You're welcome to join me on this journey by tracking my progress or contributing to my projects.
-Additionally, I share insights into the latest developments in the software realm and document my experiences through my blog.

-Continuous learning and growth are my watchwords.
-Please don't hesitate to get in touch.
-I'm enthusiastic about idea exchange, collaborating on innovative projects, and coding together!</p>

 - 🔭 I’m currently study at **Ecole 42**